-Coombe Dean students will be joining students from Plympton Academy (formerly Ridgeway School) and Devonport High School for Girls for a joint training schedule.
+Following the success of our teams in 2017 Coombe Dean students will once again be joining students from Plympton Academy and Devonport High School for Girls for a joint training programme.
 This will be overseen by Mr Costin, a Royal Naval Officer with many years of Ten Tors experience.
-An established team of volunteers, who are used to working alongside staff from the two schools, will assist him.
-In addition, Coombe Dean staff, assisted by our own volunteers, will be involved throughout the training schedule.
-I will be coordinating the Coombe Dean support team, although I will not be present at every training event.
-However, we are very fortunate that Mr Hodges, a Deputy Headteacher at a Plymouth primary school, qualified Mountain Leader and experienced member of the Dartmoor Search and Rescue Team, has agreed to be responsible for training our 35 mile students.
-Mr Hodges will be involved in all aspects of training, except the Taster Walk on Sunday 16 October.
+An established team of volunteers, who are used to working alongside staff from the schools, will assist him.

 The table below shows the dates for the training schedule.
 To be considered for either the 35 or 45 teams, students will need to be committed to the training schedule.
 They should make every effort to ensure that they can attend all these dates.
 Teams will be selected on the basis of the observations made by staff throughout the training schedule.
 Remember, Ten Tors is a team challenge, and the best team is not always made up of the strongest individuals!
 That said, all students should seek to become as proficient as possible in all areas of the challenge: physical fitness, navigation, camp-craft, team work, first aid and group leadership.

 More details about timings, routes, equipment etc. will be given prior to each event.
 Parents are asked to complete a standard Coombe Dean consent form (Click Here), which will be used throughout the training schedule.
 It is imperative that staff are informed of any changes to this during the course of the year.